Satya (1998 film): Casting

 Varma wanted to cast new actors in the film.
 He cast J.D.
 Chakravarthy, who had worked with him on Shiva (1990), in the title role.
 Chakravarthy said that he tried to imitate Varma to prepare for the role.
 The title role was initially planned for Bajpayee, but after the characters clarified for Varma he felt that he needed someone more fluent in Hindi for Bhiku Mhatre; Chakravarthy, a native Telugu speaker, was not sufficiently fluent in Hindi.
 Bajpayee was unhappy with the decision since he wanted to play the title role, but agreed to remain on the film because no other role was available.
-He based the character of Bhiku Mhatre on a person from his hometown who was a Jeetendra fan, wore coloured T-shirts and was short-tempered; he took the accent from his cook who was from Kolhapur.
+He based Mhatre on a person from his hometown who was a Jeetendra fan, wore coloured T-shirts and was short-tempered; he took the accent from his cook who was from Kolhapur.
 He also gathered his own costume from 25,000 given to him by the production.
-When Shukla and Kashyap were discussing authentic-sounding character names, an office boy named Bhiku came in, and they decided to use his name for a character.
-Although the female lead was initially offered to Manisha Koirala, but later replaced by Urmila Matondkar, with whom he had worked in Rangeela and Daud.
+When Shukla and Kashyap were discussing authentic-sounding character names, an office boy named Bhiku came in, and they decided to use his name for Bajpayee's character.
+Although the female lead was initially offered to Manisha Koirala, she was later replaced by Urmila Matondkar, with whom he had worked in Rangeela and Daud.
 Newcomer Sushant Singh was cast as Mhatre's henchman.
 Matondkar's costume was designed by Manish Malhotra.